When it comes to digital salon marketing it can be difficult to see the wood for the trees.

 A monthly blog is a great way for salons to create the content that Google is so hungry for.

 If you’re thinking of starting one then it needs to be well-written, appealing to both Google and your human reader.
 Bad spelling, poor grammar and plodding writing aren’t going to tick the box, I’m afraid.
 Your readers want sparkling copy, brimming with useful tips and advice on hair and beauty.
 If you want some help either getting started with a salon blog or to revive a flagging one we’re here to help.
-Drop me a line or call.
+Drop me a line .

 4. Be social online but keep it professional